Reg Ansett: Death

 Ansett fell ill several months before his death, and returned home from the Peninsula Private Hospital at Frankston to spend Christmas with his family.
 First indications of the seriousness of his illness came at the annual meeting of Ansett Transport Industries Ltd in November when, for the first time in 44 years, he failed to attend and give his chairman's address.
 He died on 23 December 1981 at his personal estate in Mount Eliza.

 Legacy

 The Ansett House at Peninsula Grammar was named after Sir Reginald Ansett and continues to hold his name as of 2022.

+A Qantas Airbus A380, registration VH-OQH, was named Reginald Ansett in his honour.